blazejkustra/dynamode/README.md

 * [ ] Add tests XD gl
 * [ ] Improve export system for entire lib
 * [ ] Refactor some classes and use private properties/functions
+* [ ] Merge together Query Scan and Condition classes to share some functions implementation

 ### less important todos